awsdocs/amazon-ec2-user-guide/doc_source/standard-mode-examples.md

 For the next 15 hours, the instance uses 2% CPU, which requires 18 credits\.
 This is the same CPU utilization as in Periods 3 and 4\.
 However, the balance increases in this period, whereas it decreased in Period 3 and plateaued in Period 4\.

 In Period 3, the accrued launch credits were spent, and any earned credits that exceeded the credit limit were discarded, resulting in a decrease in the credit balance\.
-In Period 4, the instance spent fewer credits than it earned, and any earned credits that exceeded the limit were discarded, so the balance plateaued at its maximum of 72 credits\.
+In Period 4, the instance spent fewer credits than it earned\.
+Any earned credits that exceeded the limit were discarded, so the balance plateaued at its maximum of 72 credits\.

 In this period, there are no accrued launch credits, and the number of accrued earned credits in the balance is below the limit\.
 No earned credits are discarded\.
 Furthermore, the instance earns more credits than it spends, resulting in an increase in the credit balance\.